 Professor Murray has been included on the University’s List of Teachers Ranked as Excellent for more than 30 classes taught since 2005.

-BS in Arch Studies, University of Illinois at Urbana-Champaign, 1993.
+Bachelor of Science in Architectural Studies, University of Illinois at Urbana-Champaign, 1993.